 Speed and volume data were collected at each test location using the pneumatic road tubes.
 Data collected about 1 month before installation are referred to as "before" data.
 Data collected about 1 month after installation are referred to as "1 month after" data.
-In all States, data will be collected again at about 12 and 18 months after installation (referred to as "1 year" and "18 months" data).
+In all States, data will be collected again at about 12 months, 18 months and 24 months after installation (referred to as "1 year", "18 months" and "2 years" data).